-IMPORTANT NOTE: To receive credit for college, transcripts are required and must be received by the application period closing date.
+IMPORTANT NOTE: To receive credit for college or technical school, transcripts are required and must be received by the application period closing date.
 College transcripts should be attached to your online application.
 Student/unofficial copies are acceptable; however, your transcripts must be legible and include your name, the university name, the degree completed, and the degree completion date.

 - Knowledge of electronics communication theory, including direct current (DC) principles; automotive electrical wiring and cabling; and the technical equipment used in the diagnosis and resolution of electrical equipment failure.

 - Ability to read and understand schematics, blueprints, and wiring diagrams.